Air Duct Cleaning

 Why Should I Clean My Air Ducts?

-NADCA (National Air Duct Cleaners Association) recommends cleaning ducts every two to three years to improve indoor air quality.
+NADCA (National Air Duct Cleaners Association) recommends having your air ducts cleaned every two to three years to improve indoor air quality.
 Dust, pollen, dirt, and pet hair can build up in ducts, causing blockages that reduce airflow.
-These buildups can also become airborne.
+Buildups in air ducts poses a health risk, as the particulate matter can also become airborne.
 If you use an evaporative cooler during the summer with different ductwork than your forced air heating, you’ve certainly seen the amount of dust that comes out the first few times you use it in the fall.
-Cleaning can lower the levels of material blown out of your ducts.
+Cleaning can lower the levels of material blown out of your duct system.
 It also can save you money on utility bills by removing blockages that prevent your HVAC from working at its peak efficiency.
-Apart from the more pressing health concerns, build ups of unwanted substances can cause unpleasant odors that travel through your home.
-Cleaning your ducts addresses these issues.
+Apart from the more pressing indoor air pollution concerns, build-ups of unwanted substances can cause unpleasant odors that travel through your home.
+Air duct cleaning services through a qualified professional can address these issues.

 Can Cleaning Air Ducts Help With Allergies and Respiratory Conditions?